-One example of alternative treatments found effective for schizophrenic symptoms is converting to a ketogenic-based diet.
+One example of alternative treatments found effective for schizophrenic symptoms is upgrading one’s diet.

-Studies have shown a dramatic reduction in auditory hallucinations, a dramatic reduction in delusions, and many other desirable outcomes from a ketogenic diet alone.5
+Studies have shown a dramatic reduction in auditory hallucinations, a dramatic reduction in delusions, and many other desirable outcomes from changing the diet alone.5,5,7

 There are many other alternative therapies and strategies besides adding more drugs to one’s daily regimen.